High church Lutheranism: North America

 The 19th-century Old Lutheran and also Neo-Lutheran (e.g. Charles Porterfield Krauth) influence in North America was strong.
 The missionary work of Wilhelm Loehe, from Neuendettelsau, Bavaria, Germany, did much to contribute to Lutheran liturgical renewal in Germany and beyond.
 Loehe's influence can be seen in the Lutheran migration to Australia and North America.
-In North America this was seen in the Lutheran Church–Missouri Synod and the Iowa Synod.
+In North America this was seen in the Lutheran Church – Missouri Synod and the Iowa Synod.

 The Evangelical Catholic movement was born later than the European movement.
 Its forerunners include Arthur Carl Piepkorn, Berthold Von Schenk, and Fr.
 Arthur Kreinheder.
 Portions of the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in Canada have evangelical catholic emphases.
 Evangelical catholic congregations range from theologically liberal to conservative.
 The Society of the Holy Trinity is the largest evangelical catholic religious society in North America.
 Theologically, it is moderate and relatively conservative in ecumenical openness.
-The most ornate liturgy is to be found in the small Evangelical Catholic Lutheran Churches, some parishes of the Lutheran Church–Missouri Synod, and in many Lutheran seminaries of all Lutheran varieties across North America which celebrate Solemn High Mass with ceremony similar to that found in Anglo-Catholic parishes.
+The most ornate liturgy is to be found in the congregations of Evangelical Catholic Lutheran Churches such as the Lutheran Church - International (LC-I), many parishes of the Lutheran Church – Missouri Synod, and in many Lutheran seminaries of all Lutheran varieties across North America which celebrate Solemn High Mass with ceremony similar to that found in traditional Roman Catholic and Anglo-Catholic parishes.
 The Society of Saint Polycarp, a devotional guild, was also founded within the LCMS.
 The most important evangelical catholic journals are Lutheran Forum, published by American Lutheran Publicity Bureau (ALPB), and Pro Ecclesia, published by the Center for Catholic and Evangelical Theology in cooperation with the ALPB.

 Valparaiso University, an independent Lutheran institution, has also continued in its own evangelical catholic tradition.
 The development of this tradition is a unique blend between the movements within the various Lutheran church bodies.
 Students play a key role in crafting these services.
 Another significant contributor to the evangelical catholic values of Valparaiso University is the presence of the annual Liturgical Institute on its campus.